Etiendeme12/devops-fully-automated-full/README.md

 1) #### SonarQube IP change
     - Go back to your local, open your "devops-fully-automated" project on VSCODE
     - Open "Jenkinsfile" & Replace the SonarQube server private ip on line number 69
-    - Save the changes in both files
+    - Save the change the file
     - Finally push changes to repo

         `git add .`